 - Oversee and cover the costs of translation and adaptation of the questionnaire and deal with related issues.

 - Have the capacity for data collection, processing, quality assurance and reporting progress to the consortium.

-In addition to the above international costs, the costs for the national implementation of the programme are borne entirely by participating countries.
-Countries are also required to cover the costs for international travel to attend the TALIS Governing Board meetings (optional for partner countries) and the national project manager meetings.
+In addition to the above international costs, the costs for the national implementation of the programme are borne entirely by participants.
+Participants are also required to cover the costs for international travel to attend the TALIS Governing Board meetings (optional for partner countries and territories) and the national project manager meetings.